BjornL1/balance-stock/README.md

 In order for the project to run on Heroku, Heroku is needed to install the dependencies.
 * In the terminal write the following commando `pip3 freeze > requirements.txt` to create a list of requirements.
 The list of dependencies will go into the `requirements.txt` file.

 The sensitive data needs to be kept secret and Heroku will build the app using the code in the Github.
-The creds.json file is protected in the gitignore file and these credentials are needed in order to connect to the API.
+The creds.json file is protected in the .gitignore file and these credentials are needed in order to connect to the API.
 To allow the Heroku Application to access the spreadsheet the following steps are needed:

 * From the new app Settings, click Reveal Config Vars, and set the value of KEY to **CREDS** (all capital letters), and go to the repository, copy the entire`creds.json` then paste it into the VALUE field.
 Then click "Add".
 Add another KEY called **PORT** and VALUE **8000**, then click "Add".
 * Further down, to support dependencies, select Add Buildpack.